 Uncle Ted was that person for us.
 Ted was married to my husband, Dean’s eldest sister Lanna.
 They got married in the seventies and built their bungalow from scratch on a dead-end street in a small city in Newfoundland.
 They had three children and raised them with the utmost care and attention.
-There are now a couple of grand-children and more on the way who will never be held, played with or read to by Poppy Ted.
+There are now five grand-children who will never be held, played with or read to by Poppy Ted.

 Leo’s response: Can’t.
 Uncle Ted is coming.

 ‘Oh no, I’ll be playing with Uncle Ted.’